Summer weather during autumn

 Some people refer to this kind of weather as an 'Indian summer', but this isn't a formal meteorological term.
 So where does this expression come from?

-The Met Office Meteorological Glossary first published in 1916, defines an Indian summer as 'a warm, calm spell of weather occurring in autumn, especially in October and November.'
+The Met Office Meteorological Glossary first published in 1916, defines it as 'a warm, calm spell of weather occurring in autumn, especially in October and November.'

 Where does the phrase come from?

-The exact origins of the phrase are uncertain, several writers have speculated it may originally have referred to a spell of warm, hazy autumn conditions that allowed Native American Indians to continue hunting.
+There is a complicated and unclear history of the exact origins of the phrase and like many other organisations, we choose not to use the expression.
+The original source of the phrase is uncertain, several writers have speculated it may originally have referred to a spell of warm, hazy autumn conditions that enabled Indigenous Americans to continue hunting.